slipke/csm_ss15_sem_team_vagrant/java-jboss/puppet/README.md

 The credentials can be modified after the installation with the user.sh script.
 For this use case follow the official [documentation](https://docs.jboss.org/author/display/AS71/add-user+utility) on:

-## Dependencies
+## Dependencies of needed Software or existing Puppet Modules

-### Installed Software
+### needed Software
-If you use the vagrant solution you only have to install [vagrant](https://www.vagrantup.com/) and [virtualbox](https://www.virtualbox.org/).
+If you use the Vagrant solution you only have to install [vagrant](https://www.vagrantup.com/) and [virtualbox](https://www.virtualbox.org/).
 Additional you need to install librarian-puppet.
 Librarian-puppet will resolve all dependencies and download the additional required modules.
 A tutorial for this  can be found [here](../../README.MD).
-If you use this project as a standalone project you have to install puppet first.
+If you use this project as a standalone project you have to install Ouppet first.

 ### Puppet Modules
 * [puppetlabs-java](https://forge.puppetlabs.com/puppetlabs/java)